This article may contain affiliate links. See our disclosure link for more information.

 Don’t be put off by the name!

 Clotted cream, sometimes also called Devonshire or Cornish cream, is a thick cream that often accompanies scones in the UK.

-The texture and taste of clotted cream can vary, depending on the cream you use and how you bake it, as you’ll see via my experiments below.
+The texture and taste of clotted cream can vary, depending on the cream you use and how you cook/bake it, as you’ll see via my experiments below.

-You can easily make a batch using my easy clotted cream recipe below and try it.
+You can easily make a batch using my easy clotted cream recipe below.
 Another option is order a small 1 oz jar of clotted cream to try before making it at home.

 What to Do with Clotted Cream?

 Here are some other uses for clotted cream.
 Besides the typical scones and clotted cream pairing, it’s amazing slathered on…

 - quick breads